What Is the Auto Accident Statute of Limitations in New Jersey?

 Missing this deadline usually results in losing the legal right to seek compensation for your injuries and damages.
 Thus, understanding and acting within the statute of limitations is essential.
 If you’re unsure how these laws apply to your situation, consulting with a car accident lawyer can provide clarity and ensure that your rights are protected.

-What Is the Statute of Limitations for an Auto Accident in New Jersey?
+What Is the Statute of Limitations for a New Jersey Auto Accident?

 Exceptions to the Rule

-There are exceptions to the two-year auto accident statute of limitations in New Jersey.
+There are exceptions to the 2-year New Jersey auto accident statute of limitations.
 For instance:

 - Minor Plaintiffs: If the injured party is a minor, the statute of limitations doesn’t begin until they turn 18.
 However, parents or guardians can file a claim on behalf of the minor before they reach adulthood.